Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 Comfort

 The clamping force is on the tighter side.
-On a personal level, I prefer the security that a tighter force provides.
-I’m constantly moving my head to the music.
+On a personal level, I prefer the security that a tighter fit provides.
+I’m constantly moving my head to the music and these headphones struck the balance between stability and comfort perfectly.

 Nothing drives me crazier than headphones that slip and slide all over the place.
-But this increased clamping force may lead to come discomfort if you have a large head.
+But this increased grip may lead to some discomfort if you have a large head.
+While these headphones fit firmly, this doesn’t result in excellent isolation.
+Some background noise does seep in, and there is a little sound leakage.
+Not horrible, but these would struggle in a loud environment.

 For most people, these headphones will be excellent when it comes to comfort.
-The tight grip and ear padding combine for a secure yet comfortable fit.
+The tight grip and ear pads combine for a secure yet comfortable fit, with enough space in the ear cups to accommodate most people.

 Design

 There is nothing overtly amazing about the appearance of the Audio-Technica ATH-M40X.
-The all-black design is perfectly suited for studio work.
+The all-black design is perfectly suited for the studio or as a comfortable pair of day-to-day cans.
 They are not loud or brash.
 A few metallic accent points and the Audio-Technica logo are the only embellishments.
-If black isn’t your thing there are some after-market vinyl skins available.
+If black isn’t your thing, there are some after-market vinyl skins available.

 Audio-Technica does release limited-edition options.
-But they reserve this treatment for the flagship ATH-M50X series.
-I’d love to see Audio-Technica extend this treatment to the ATH-M40X.
+But they reserve this treatment for the flagship ATH-M50X.
+I’d love to see Audio-Technica extend this treatment to the ATH-M40X since it is also a popular pair of headphones.

 Beyond appearance, the Audio-Technica ATH-M40X does offer some other features worth mentioning.
 For DJs, the swivel earcups are a great design inclusion.
-With a full 90-degree swivel you can comfortably monitor with one ear.
-These headphones also offer a collapsible design.
-Great for transport with a carry pouch also included.
+With a full 90-degree swivel, you can comfortably monitor with one ear.
+These are also highly portable headphones due to their collapsible design.
+Great for transporting in the included pouch.

 The other notable design feature is the included detachable cables.
 The twist-lock mechanism keeps everything in place and secure.
-The cable quality is high and you’ll have access to a coiled and straight cable.
-At 9.8′ (3m) the cable is long which is great for studio work.
+The cable quality is high, and you’ll have access to a coiled cable and a straight cable.
+At 9.8′ (3m), the cable is also long.

 The combination of features and muted aesthetic results in a refined and capable pair of headphones.